AnvayB/PriorityVizualizer/README.md

 * How should I add a tutorial?
 Ideally, I want it to be an interactive "follow-along" tutorial where differnt parts of the website are highlighted and explained, but I'm open to making a tutorial video as a backup.

+* add description box
+* chenge text for mobile
+* change placeholder text
+* switch logout and lighting
+* fix system lighting or remove it
+*Password Recovery

 * perform analytics on completed tasks from Supabase
+* multiple projects under 1 account
 * maybe add RLS back for Supabase tables (since all the content is shared in the section, subsection, tasks)

  -->